Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How to use a cardless ATM: A step-by-step guide

-- Open your banking app or mobile wallet.
-Once you’re at the ATM, open your mobile banking app or your phone’s digital wallet (like Apple Pay or Google Pay) and select the card you want to use.
+1. Open your banking app or mobile wallet.
+Once you’re at the ATM, open your mobile banking app or a supported digital wallet, such as Apple Pay or Google Pay, and select the card you want to use.

 Which banks offer cardless ATMs?

-Other regional banks and credit unions are also adding this feature for members.
-The best way to find one is to check your own bank’s mobile app, which often has an ATM locator that can filter for ‘cardless’ or ‘contactless’ options.
+The best way to find one is to check your own bank’s mobile app, which often has an ATM locator that can filter for cardless or contactless options.

 Pros of cardless ATMs

-- Enhanced security: Without a physical card slot, there’s less risk of your card information being stolen by devices like credit card skimmers
+• Enhanced security: You may have less risk of your card information being stolen by devices like skimmers because you do not insert a physical card into the ATM terminal.

-- Speed: Tapping your phone or scanning a code can be quicker than finding and inserting a card.
+• Speed: Tapping your phone or scanning a code can save time compared with finding, inserting, and removing a physical card.

 Cons of cardless ATMs